SparkPost/support-docs/support/integrations/signals-integration.md

 ## Batch Errors
 Sometimes there can be processing issues with an entire batch.
 These are the batch errors you could see in your integration:
 * System: Catch-all networking error.
-Batches with system errors should always be retried.
+Your application should retry any batches marked with system errors.
 * Decompression: Could not decompress the GZIP batch data.
-Batch data may need to be edited and re-compressed in order to retry batch.
+Batch data may need to be edited and re-compressed in order to retry the batch.
+Check your encoding routine.
 * Empty: Batches with no events.
 Expected intermittently.

 # Custom Message ID